barryclark/jekyll-now/_posts/NeuroevolutionTheIntroduction.md

+---
+layout: post
-# Neuroevolution - The Introduction
+title: Neuroevolution - The Introduction
+comments: true
+---

+<script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 Of late I came across a really mind blowing video which is shown below.

 <iframe width="660" height="300" src="https://www.youtube.com/embed/27PYlj-qNb0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-This made me go right to the crux of the concept field behind it – Neuroevolution.
+This made me go right to the crux of the concept field behind it – **Neuroevolution**.
 Maybe you haven't heard of neuroevolution in the midst of all the excitement over deep learning, but it has been the subject of study for a small, enthusiastic research community for decades.
 Lately this topic has been gathering a lot of attention as people have begun realizing its potential.

 Put simply, neuroevolution is a subfield of artificial intelligence (AI) and machine learning (ML) .
 The concept of neuroevolution consists of triggering an evolutionary process similar to the one that led to the development of our brain inside a computer.
 In other words, neuroevolution seeks to develop neural networks through evolutionary algorithms.